SheplX/Fully-Integrated-Pipeline/README.md

     - Setting up Jenkins job for pulling metrics by Prometheus.
 Jenkins with Prometheus plugin can push its metrics to prometheus. this can be achieved by setting jenkins target & path so Prometheus can reach Jenkins correctly.
     - Setting up alert manager with some rules. this is an awesome feature if you want to set some alerts to specific targets with some conditions. in my case, I set an alert to check all the instances inside my cluster if any instance is down for 1m send a message describing the down target and some information about it also if this instance is back and up send back a message to inform me. an additional thing for letting Prometheus reach the alert manager to send these alerts once any condition is achieved.
 I had to configure Prometheus with the alert manager endpoint.
     - Setting up Slack notifications with Prometheus. to receive the above alerts, I set the alert manager to check these alerts. but if the cluster node is down, this not going to work. so I set up Prometheus with a slack webhook to be able to receive the alerts outside the cluster. the slack configuration will read the alert rules and send a notification whenever the condition is vailed for some instance.
-    - Setting up custom user and password for both Prometheus and grafana.
+    - Setting up custom user and password for both Prometheus and Grafana.
 - Now Prometheus and Grafana must be ready.

 ![Prometheus-grafana-deployment](./Screenshots/Prometheus-grafana-deployment.png)